 h.
 Use, possession, or distribution of narcotics or dangerous drugs, except as expressly permitted by law.

 i.
-Lewd, indecent, or obscene conduct or expression on University property.
+Lewd, indecent, or obscene conduct on University property.

 j.
 Failure to comply with the directions of University officials acting in the performance of their duties.